futel/dialplan-functions/README-deploy.md

 Update the stage TwiML Application Resources and SIP Domains to point to the instance as in twilio-sip-server README-deploy.

+## Smoke test

+Receive PSTN call from a prod client, or make an outgoing call from a prod client.

 ## Tear down old prod

 Delete the prod instance which is no longer pointed to by Twilio.